How to talk about learning ROI so your C-suite actually listens

 Meanwhile, systems aren’t built for impact:

-- LMSs track completions, not transformation.
+- LMS track completions, not transformation.

 - Engagement tools measure sentiment, not skill adoption.